CITC’s Recovery and Re-entry program is a three month program for men who want increase life skills and maintain sobriety.

 The program is built upon the belief that with time and effort, people can make positive change.
 Structured as a family, the program provides employment, peer-to-peer support, and education and job training.

-Participants reside in the program’s Chanlyut house (pronounced “shawn-loot,” Dena’ina Athabascan for “new beginnings”) and participate in eight months of substance-use treatment and work therapy through one of the program’s micro businesses.
+Participants reside in the program’s Chanlyut house (pronounced “shawn-loot,” Dena’ina Athabascan for “new beginnings”) and participate in substance-use treatment and work therapy through one of the program’s micro businesses.

 Recovery and Re-entry promotes a self-help process of growth and interdependence through the tenet that individuals must take responsibility for their own actions and create viable options for their future.
 The program prepares participants for life through active learning, behavioral values, and the work skills needed to live effectively in the community as a leader with a positive influence.